Skip to main content

 NWS

-* WHAT...Hot conditions.
-High temperatures up to 100 degrees accompanied by morning lows in the mid 60s to lower 70s.
-This will pose a moderate to locally major risk of heat-related illness. * WHERE...Foothills of the Blue Mountains of Oregon and Washington, Eastern Columbia River Gorge of Oregon and Washington, John Day Basin, North Central Oregon, and Simcoe Highlands. * WHEN...Until 10 PM PDT this evening. * IMPACTS...Heat will significantly increase the risk of heat-related illnesses for those who are sensitive to heat, especially those without effective cooling or adequate hydration.
+* WHAT...Hot conditions with temperatures up to 98 degrees.
+This will pose a moderate to major risk of heat-related illness. * WHERE...Portions of central, north central, and northeast Oregon and central, south central, and southeast Washington. * WHEN...Until 9 PM PDT Saturday. * IMPACTS...Heat will significantly increase the risk of heat-related illnesses for those who are sensitive to heat, especially those without effective cooling or adequate hydration.

 NWS